css-modules/css-modules/packages/postcss-modules-local-by-default/README.md

 # PostCSS Local Scope

-*WARNING: This plugin is still a work in progress and not yet ready for production.*
+*This project is currently unpublished and not yet ready for production.*

 [PostCSS] plugin to transform global selectors into the [local scope] format of [Webpack]'s [css-loader].

+**WARNING: This project depends on [css-loader]'s [local scope] feature, which is marked as experimental and is very likely to change in the future.**

 ## Why?